Siau Island tarsier

 The Siau Island tarsier (Tarsius tumpara) is a species of tarsier from the tiny volcanic island of Siau in Indonesia.
 The T. tumpara species is one of 14 species and 7 subspecies in the tarsier family called "Tarsiidae".
 They belong to the Haplorrhini suborder, known as the "dry-nosed" primates.
 The tarsier's eyes are so big that they do not move in its socket and they are almost as big as its brain.
-The name tumpara, which means tarsier in the local language of Sulawesi, was an attempt to encourage the community in preserving this biological heritage.
+Locally in the Siau dialect of Sangir language, the tarsiers are called Tumpara.
+The name differs from the Sangihe dialect which called tarsiers, Senggasi or Higo, these names are used for the Sangihe tarsier instead.

 Characteristics

 Anatomy and physical appearance

 The main characteristics of the tumpara tarsiers include having a white ventral fur, lacking the distinctive golden dorsal fur of the Tarsius sangirensis, and having a larger skull compared to its other relatives.
 Another way to distinguish the T. tumpara from other tarsier species such as T. sangirensis and T. dianae is its distinctive duet note in the different sexes.
 The Siau Island tarsier is a very small species which measures around 4 to 6 inches (10–15 cm) in body length.
 Their long tails can add another 8 inches (20 cm) to their total length.
 They weigh between 100 and 150 grams, which makes them very quiet when they leap on dense vines or branches.